python-can-define-radio/sdr-course/classroom_activities/051-Sample-Rates-2.md

-### Need for speed
+## Need for speed

-Now, imagine a thermometer on a processor.
+In `050`, we measured every 2 hours.
+That works for weather, but now, imagine you're dealing with a thermometer on a processor.
 Actually, you don't need to use your imagination — on Linux, simply run this:

 ```
 watch -n 0.2 -- cat /sys/class/thermal/thermal_zone*/temp